Six things not to say when dating a bisexual person

-‘Does bisexual mean you like both genders 50/50 or what?
+‘Does bisexual mean you like men and women 50/50 or what?
 Have you had, like, 500 threesomes?
 Does this mean you aren’t into monogamy?
 Are you OK with only getting penis/vagina for the rest of your life when you also like women/men/all people?’

 This is just a smattering of the questions that nearly every bisexual person has been asked.
 I know I certainly have, and I cannot think of a single bisexual person I’ve known who has not.
 Many bisexual people often face an onslaught of intrusive questions from various people in their lives.
 However, they can be especially jarring to hear when they come from someone you’re dating—whether seriously or casually.